utah-cs4470-sp23/class/assignment5/README.md

 Create a short Markdown file `a5-checkin.md` that lives in the root directory of your repository.
 Each item below will ask you to include some text in this file.
 Please number the sections of this file using the numbers below.
+Each of your answers should be enclosed in triple backticks, like this:

+    ```
+    your code here
+    ```

+This makes sure it looks right when viewed on the web.

 1. To support the expanded version of JPL, you will need to define a number of new AST classes.
 Do this.
 Make sure to include all relevant member variables (for example, the AST node for the binary addition operator should reference two expression subtrees).
-You will need to some some choices here.
-For example, do you want a single AST node type for all binary operators, or do you want a dedicated node type for addition, subtraction, multiplication, etc.?
-In `a5-checkin.md`, tell us where in your source code to find these classes (source file name, range of line numbers).
+You will need to make some choices here.
+For example, do you want a single AST node type for all binary operators, or do you want a dedicated node type for addition, subtraction, multiplication, and so on?
+Put the code for the classes in `a5-checkin.md`.

 2. Produce an _expanded grammar_ for the subset of JPL defined here, which enforces precedence.
 Specifically, this grammar should be